The Operative

 Mobile Exploit

-Your speed increases by 10 feet.
+Your walking speed increases by 10 feet.

 Precise Exploit